brick2928/AMD-Mobile-overclocking-capabilities/README.md

 # Miscellaneous
 ## Random
-- All R9 and HX CPUs are unlocked for overclocking out of the factory.
-If you have such a cpu, you can enable Precision boost override (+200 MHz) via AMD Adrenalin
+- All R9 and HX CPUs are (in regards of fuses) unlocked for overclocking out of the factory.
+If you have such a cpu, you can enable Precision boost override (+200 MHz) via AMD Adrenalin software
+  ### Soldered DDR (Not LPDDR)
+   Not all soldered ram is LPDDR, its possible to have soldered normal DDR ram.
+Here is everything you should know about them:
+   ### Power down mode
+    - Power down mode: Soldered DDR has a constantly activated power-down mode.
+    - This power-down mode cannot be disabled via Smokeless UMAF becuase soldered DDR appears to ignore the DDR overclock menu until a second so-dimm stick is added.
+    - Adding a second So-Dimm stick (if possible) will bring the memory back to its normal behaviour (conservative power down mode, not ignoring DDR overclock options).
+   ### Overclocking
+    - Any SPD reading software will not work to grab the information of the soldered DDR, as the SPD information is stored in the firmware.
+Your best bet on amd is using zentimings.
+    - Unless you have really bad dies soldered to your system, usually soldered ram will outperform its so-dimm counterpart.
+    - If you mix soldered DDR and so-dimm, the soldered ram should not bottleneck you in regards of memory frequency overclocking (as long as you dont have some top of the line so-dimm stick like samsung b-die).
+    -
+    - Here are pictures of what I have achieved on my system:

 ## AOD proof
 Below is a image showcasing 4 different bios files, each from a different generation ranging from 2000 to 5000.
 The bios files showcase that there is no AOD_SETUP string found in any of the BIOS files until ryzen 5000